mopp/next-alter.vim/README.md

 " this list shows search directory to find alternate file. let g:next_alter#search_dir = [ '.' , '..', './include', '../include' ]

+" this is used when it opens alternate file buffer. let g:next_alter#open_option = 'vertical topleft'
 ```

 ## screenshot